G.A.R. Veterans of the Civil War Memorial

 Today, Richmond County is a vibrant and diverse borough of New York City, known for its suburban charm, beautiful parks, and thriving communities.
 It is home to a mix of residential, commercial, and industrial areas, with a rich cultural heritage reflected in its museums, historical sites, and events.
 Despite its growth and urbanization, the island has managed to preserve its natural beauty and remains a beloved retreat for its residents and visitors alike.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Richmond County, New York.
+This timeline provides a condensed summary of the historical journey of Richmond County, New York.

 • Pre-1637: Native American tribes, such as the Lenape, inhabit the land that will become Richmond County.